Metisek/Metisek/README.md

-👋 Hi, I’m @Metisek, aka Mateusz Bojarski from Przemyśl, Poland.
-Interested in computer graphics and electronics.
+My name is Mateusz Bojarski from Warsaw, Poland.
 I’m currently learning Python and 3D graphics, including modelling and sculping in Blender and CAD modelling in Fusion 360.

+Currently working as graphic designer, but also interested in changing field of my work.

 📫 How to reach me:
   - LinkedIn: https://www.linkedin.com/in/mateusz-bojarski/